RDannn/aws-weather-dashboard/Day3-nba-datalake/README.md

 <img width="1409" alt="database py" src="https://github.com/user-attachments/assets/2fbefc58-3a7b-48a4-9844-f63cd91430a9" />

-Fetching Data
+Fetching Data:
 The script sends an HTTP GET request to the SportsData.io API, authenticates with your API key, and retrieves player stats in JSON format.
 If there are errors during this step, the script logs the issue for easy debugging.

-Uploading Data to S3
+Uploading Data to S3:
 The raw JSON data is uploaded to the S3 bucket.
 This forms the foundation of our data lake.

-Creating Glue Tables
+Creating Glue Tables:
 Glue defines the schema for the NBA data.
 This includes details like column names (e.g., Player ID, First Name), data types (string, integer), and delimiters (e.g., commas or semicolons).

-Configuring Athena
+Configuring Athena:
 Athena queries the data directly in S3.
 If an output location doesn’t exist, the script creates one automatically.

-Main Function
+Main Function:
 The main function ties everything together.
 It ensures the S3 bucket exists, fetches NBA data, uploads it, creates a Glue table, and sets up Athena for querying.
 Delays are added between steps to ensure smooth execution.

 <img width="1392" alt="fetchpy" src="https://github.com/user-attachments/assets/86278f0d-ef54-4684-a468-72c4a8fcd9a1" />

-Running the Script
+Running the Script:
 Log in to AWS
 Open the AWS Management Console, and in the search bar, click the arrow next to the bell icon to access CloudShell.